BrisbaneTravel Guide

 When is the best time to travel to Brisbane?

-With a subtropical climate, Brisbane has warm weather pretty much all year round and the best time to travel would depend on what kind of vacation you have in mind.
+With a subtropical climate, Brisbane has warm weather pretty much all year round and the best time to travel would depend on what kind of holiday you have in mind.
 You may think summer (December to February) is the best time to travel to Brisbane for soaking up some rays and to swim, and it is!
 But be warned, due to its subtropical climate, temperatures are high, sometimes over 30°C (86°F) and there’s high humidity and frequent thunderstorms.

 Autumn (April to May) is wonderfully mild with clear skies, while winter is popular because of its sunshiny days and it’s also when many events are held.